What is Summit Sips?

 Who's writing this stuff?

 Former St. Paul resident Randy Hanson writes about his ongoing exploration of cocktails, food and related subjects.
-By demystifying techniques, demonstrating how to use unusual ingredients and sharing the results, Randy sheds new light on the familiar and reveals details of the unknown—bringing the international mixology craze home to midwesterners or wherever you happen to live.
+By demystifying techniques, demonstrating how to use unusual ingredients and sharing the results, Randy sheds new light on the familiar and reveals details of the unknown—bringing the international mixology craze home to midwesterners, north westerners, or wherever you happen to live.

 Randy Hanson is a technology professional, visual artist, business analyst, stained glass aficionado and pottery enthusiast who enjoys cooking, antique furniture, and old lightbulbs.
 When he's not combing estate sales with his wife, building lamps or grilling, you might find him online or exploring caves.
 Although he is a BarSmarts certified member of the NorthStar Bartenders Guild that loves to play host at cocktail parties, Randy is not a foodservice professional or bartender.